Hiyorimi/speech2textbot/Readme.md

 $ ./make install
 ```

-You might need to install additional dependencies.
+You might need to install additional dependencies in the process.